julienvollering/DSMdepth/ms/ms.md

 Therefore, variation in these parameters could have masked the relationship between peat depth and radiometric data.
 We chose the Ørskogfjellet site in part because it has a relatively homogeneous bedrock, which should reduce the variation in initial source strength.
 Soil moisture, bulk density, and porosity, however, are not easily measured across landscape scales and were assumed to be homogeneous.
-Uneven snow cover and air moisture during the Ørskogfjellet radiometric survey may also have masked the soil signal these data, as Ofstad [-@ofstadHelicopterborneMagneticRadiometric2015] reports large variation in weather conditions.
+Uneven snow cover and air moisture during the Ørskogfjellet radiometric survey may also have masked the soil signal in these data, as Ofstad [-@ofstadHelicopterborneMagneticRadiometric2015] reports large variation in weather conditions.
 If maps of these other physical parameters at the time of the radiometric survey were available and included in the model, the predictive value of radiometric data might improve, but this is not a practical solution for digital soil mapping of peat depth.

-We do not believe that the poor predictive value of the radiometric data in this study was caused by fully attenuated radioactivity — at least not in large part.
+We do not believe that the poor predictive value of the radiometric data in this study was caused primarily by full attenuation of radioactivity.
 The RF algorithm’s flexibility means that radiometrics could be used for shallower peats if they provided predictive value for that part of the depth distribution, but there is no evidence of that in our results.
 In the partial dependence plot of uranium ground concentration at Skrimfjella, the expected negative relationship between depth and uranium ground concentration cannot be found by ignoring the left (highly attenuated) side of the distribution.
-More than a quarter of the peats in each our study areas were less than 60 cm deep, and full attenuation is unlikely for these [@beamishGammaRayAttenuation2013].
+More than a quarter of the peats in each of our study areas were less than 60 cm deep, and full attenuation is unlikely for these [@beamishGammaRayAttenuation2013].

 Although we do not believe full attenuation is the primary reason for poor performance in our study, it may limit peat depth mapping under other circumstances.
 First-principle calculations suggest that radiation should be 90 % attenuated after about 50--60 cm of typical, wet peat or 85 cm of unnaturally dry peat [@beamishGammaRayAttenuation2013; @beamishDetailedMappingPeat2024], and some field tests support these values [@billenEignungGammaspektrometrieKartieren2015].